TupiNUMBooR/pet/README.md

 Klip is a desktop pet for Windows.

 - Follows the cursor
-- Keeps your clipboard text you can edit
+- Shows clipboard text or images
-- Shows clipboard images
+- Lets you edit clipboard text (plain text only)
 - Lives in the system tray
 - Wobbles
 - Written in C# and WinForms